awesomeeng/awesome-server/README.md

 Each call to route take three arguments:

 > **method**: Is a valid HTTP Method or the wildcard "*" character.
+Methods are case-insemsitive.

 > **path**: Describes how to match against the path portion of the incoming request.
-There are different types of way to match the path and you can read all about the options in the [Paths](#paths) section below.
+The most basic type of path is an exact match which is a string without any wildcard characters such as `/hello/world`.
+There are several different types of paths and you can read all about the options in the [Paths](#paths) section below.

 > **handler**: May be one of several different things used to describe how to handle the incoming request that has matched the method and path conditions.
 The handler is only called if the method and path are matches.
 A handler must return a Promise.